HwasikJeong/cs285/hw5/README.md

     <img src="https://github.com/user-attachments/assets/f9523fbd-d89e-4829-82ec-c9d65941b380" width="30%"/>
 </p>

 In this experiment, I pre-trained the models on the offline dataset and fine-tuned them in an online setting.
-The results below indicate that offline RL methods do not consistently reach the final destination and may even get stuck despite achieving the goal.
-In contrast, fine-tuning with online data reliably helps the models converge to the target.
+The results below indicate that offline RL methods do not consistently reach the final destination and may even get stuck despite occasionally achieving the goal.
+(For a detailed analysis, see the performance of AWAC and IQL in the offline setting: note that IQL is less likely to get stuck against the walls compared to AWAC and CQL.)
+In contrast, fine-tuning with online data consistently helps the models converge to the target without getting stuck.

 <table>
   <tr>